Pay & entitlements

 Orders and arbitration orders apply on top of any other entitlements the employee has.

 Angus is an interstate truck driver employed by the Davidson Deliveries Group.
 His employment is covered by the Road Transport (Long Distance Operations) Award 2010.
-If the Tribunal issues an order that grants Angus a new condition, Davidson Deliveries Group has to provide Angus this new condition, as well as any existing entitlements he gets under his award.
+If the RSRT issues an order that grants Angus a new condition, Davidson Deliveries Group has to provide Angus with this new condition, as well as any existing entitlements he gets under his award.

 For general information about employer responsibilities and employee entitlements, visit the My Business page.